shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-triton-audio-inventory.md

 This page provides specific information for the **Triton Audio Ad Exchange**, which includes testing your ads and setting up a line item to target **Triton** audio inventory.

 > [!NOTE]
-> If you are interested in serving companion banner ads, please contact your Xandr or Triton representative.
+> If you are interested in serving companion banner ads, please contact your Microsoft Advertising or Triton representative.

 ## Test your ads

-After designing your audio creative and adding your creative to Xandr, you can test it.
+After designing your audio creative and adding your creative to Microsoft Advertising, you can test it.
 See [Buying Audio Inventory](./buying-audio-inventory.md).

-Triton Digital has created a test station where you can test your a2x/Xandr ads in a replica of a live environment.
+Triton Digital has created a test station where you can test your a2x/Microsoft Advertising ads in a replica of a live environment.
 The test station runs a sequence of one song followed by one or more ads.
 You can test only one ad at a time.

 > [!NOTE]
 > To access the test station, a **custom placement ID** and a **player site ID** from Triton Digital is required.
 To obtain these IDs, contact Triton Digital customer support.